VivianoRiccardo/Learning-Lab-C-Library/README.md

 # Tests

-Each test has been trained successfully
+Each test has been trained successfully.

 The tests are trained on the CIFAR-10 Dataset that you can find in the data.tar.gz file, to run these tests you have to unpack data.tar.gz

 - From test 1 to 6 there are different model* networks with different optimization algorithms, trained on supervised learning.